aplr/Richi/README.md

 Documentation is available [here](https://richi.aplr.io) and provides a comprehensive documentation of the library's public interface.
 Expect usage examples and guides to be added shortly.
 For now, have a look at the demo app in the *Example* directory.

 ## License
-Squid is licensed under the [MIT License](https://github.com/aplr/Richi/blob/main/LICENSE).
+Richi is licensed under the [MIT License](https://github.com/aplr/Richi/blob/main/LICENSE).